 Preteens, teens, and young adults (11-20 years old) deal with a lot!
 Often, emotions get in the way of trying to "fit in" socially.
 These young ladies want to have good relationships whether with parents, family, or friends while trying to establish who they are as individuals.

-Each age group has their own specific issue and each issue needs to be addressed separately.
+Each age group has its own specific issue and each issue needs to be addressed separately.
 It can be tough!
 That's why our support group, Growing Pains, was created to help young ladies deal with:

 - Anger Management